UNLOCK THE BENEFITS OF A TAX LOSS HARVESTING STRATEGY

 In the tax loss harvesting example above, selling stock to realize a capital loss allows you to offset it against a capital gain and reduce – or potentially eliminate – taxes.
 But it also frees up the money that was tied up in the losing stock and allows you to shift your investment strategy or just reallocate it to another stock or asset class in your portfolio.

 Although the IRS allows you to offset capital losses against capital gains, there is one important restriction, the wash sale rule.

 When you sell an asset, like a stock, you realize the loss immediately.
 However, the wash sale rule says that if you buy that same stock back – or a “substantially identical” security – within 30 days of the sale, the loss is not considered “realized” and you can’t use it to offset gains.

 So, for example, if you sold Apple stock for a loss, and bought it back 29 days later, or a “substantially identical” security – like Apple call options – you would not be able to use the original capital loss against your capital gains.

-Tax-loss harvesting can be a valuable part of a holistic, integrated financial plan, but it can get very complex at times, so it’s best to talk to your financial planner or tax professional first to see if this strategy is right for you.
+Tax loss harvesting can be a valuable part of a holistic, integrated financial plan, but it can get very complex at times, so it’s best to talk to your financial planner and tax professional first to see if this strategy is right for you.